-- 5. Participate in one (1) program of the AAFS at an annual conference by presentation of papers, acting as a panelist of a program, serving as a moderator, or serving as an active member or chair of a committee of the Jurisprudence Section; and - 6.
-Attend one (1) Jurisprudence Section Business Meeting since becoming an Associate Member and prior to application to be promoted to Member.
+- 5. Participate in one (1) program of the AAFS at an annual conference by presentation of papers, acting as a panelist of a program, or serving as an active member or chair of a committee of the Jurisprudence Section; and - 6.
+Attend one (1) Jurisprudence Section Business Meeting since becoming a Member and prior to application to be promoted to Fellow.